Today I’m sharing some of my favorite healthy living apps. I’m focusing on my top three in this post.

 I can set goals for how many workouts I get in every day.
-I can I can track how much water I drink daily.
+I’m able to track how much water I drink daily.
 I can also pull in my weight from My Fitness Pal.
 I can even set goals for the number of hours that I get in at least 250 steps.

 The newest feature that they’ve added is a female health tracker.
 I tracks periods and your predicted ovulation.
 You can track things such as flow intensity, cramps tender breasts, and acne.

 You may not expect to see Pinterest on my list, but I have the app on my phone and use it to find everything from healthy recipes when I’m meal planning to workouts when I’m stuck for inspiration at the gym.
 I can search for the workout that I’m in the mood for (cardio or strength training).
 I find lots of healthy recipes on it as well so it’s invaluable when I’m stuck for meal ideas when I’m trying to come up with a week’s worth of ideas.
 There’s so much great content on Pinterest when it comes to healthy living.

 Now that you know my must have apps for healthy living, share one of yours in the comments below.